 If you like lots of cheese, there’s nothing wrong with adding more.
 In fact, with this savoury recipe, you can just about add anything you like: I’m thinking of shredded potatoes, ham, spinach, peppers, zucchini, mushrooms…

-If chicken is your thing, then I highly recommend serving it with my Mexican Chipotle Chicken.
-They taste really good together and it adds a nice Tex-Mex theme to your meal.
+If chicken and waffles are your thing, then I highly recommend serving it with my Mexican Chipotle Chicken.
+They make a nice Tex-Mex theme for your meal.

 Gluten-Free Corn & Cheese Waffles